bloggerpack/bloggerpack/packages/bloggerpack/README.md

 </bp:js>
 ```

-**Note**: You can still use Sass-in-Template, Skin-in-Template, and JS-in-Template without `.bloggerpack.njk` extension, but the assets will not be extracted to the user's theme.
+**Note**: You can still use Sass-in-Template, Skin-in-Template, and JS-in-Template without `.bloggerpack.xml` extension, but the assets will not be extracted to the user's theme.

 ### Learn more